googleapis/google-cloud-cpp/doc/contributor/howto-guide-declare-a-library-ga.md

 # How-to Guide: Declare a library as GA

-This document describes the steps required to promote a `google-cloud-cpp` library to GA.
-The document is intended for contributors to the `google-cloud-cpp` libraries.
-It assumes you are familiar with the build systems used in these libraries, and that you are familiar with existing libraries.
+This document describes the steps required to promote a `google-cloud-cpp` library to GA (General Availability).
+It is intended for contributors, and assumes you are familiar with the build system used in the library.

 This document applies to both hand-crafted and generated libraries, but mostly it will be using generated libraries as examples.